Third Onondaga County courthouse: Threats of demolition

 In 1964, The Post-Standard wrote that Syracuse was seeking offers from private interests for the courthouse and that the building would likely be torn down if no other use was found for it within six months.
 Within the next two years, the adjoining police department building was sold to Ronao corporation for $11,000 and demolition had begun.
-Because this building held the heating, another system needed to be installed.
+Because this held the heating plant for both buildings, another system would need to be installed if the main building were to be preserved.
 Demolition of the rest of the courthouse did not happen immediately as efforts to find a use for it continued; in 1964 the Onondaga County Bar Association and the Technology Club of Syracuse announced that they were considering using the courthouse, and in January 1965 it was suggested as the headquarters of an urban renewal program.
 Later that year, the Crusade for Opportunity, a community action agency based in Syracuse, began to occupy the courthouse.
-As late as January 1966 The Post-Standard quoted an architect as attributing Architecture Worth Saving and publicity surrounding with saving the courthouse from "practically certain destruction".
+In January 1966, a local architect credited Architecture Worth Saving and the attention it received with saving the courthouse from "practically certain destruction".

 In early 1967, the Crusade for Opportunity left the courthouse as it had been slated for demolition.
 Demolition began in early February 1968, and was completed by the 22nd.
-It was replaced by the Syracuse Newspapers Building (1971), which held the offices and printing-press of The Post-Standard.
+In 1971 it was replaced by the Syracuse Newspapers Building, which held the offices and printing-press of The Post-Standard.